 Buying social care for adults

 A Personal Budget is a regular sum of money that can be used to buy the social care you need.
-Having a Personal Budget can help you to meet your personal and social needs by enabling you to:
+It helps you to meet your personal and social needs by enabling you to:

-You may be able to have a Personal Budget if you are:
+You may be able to have a Personal Budget if you are a:

-- a young person with a disability moving into Adult Care
+- young person with a disability moving into Adult Care;

-To make sure we provide help fairly the Government has set the levels of need that you must meet to receive social care from the Council.
+The Government has set the levels of need that you must meet to receive social care from the Council.
+This is to make sure we provide help fairly.

-This information does not apply to people under the age of 18.
-The Council's Children and Young People's Services may be able to help people under the age of 18.
+Note: This information does not apply to people under the age of 18.
+The Council's Children and Young People's Services may be able to help under 18s.

 Simple steps to getting a Personal Budget